riyavsinha/logojs-package/README.md

 # LogoMakerJS: Embeddable SVG Sequence Logos

-**This is forked from and heavily based on https://github.com/weng-lab/logojs-package**
+**This is forked from and heavily based on https://github.com/weng-lab/logojs-package, and aims to add functionality akin to Python's [LogoMaker](https://logomaker.readthedocs.io/en/latest/index.html)**

 LogoMakerJS is a Javascipt package for creating SVG sequence logos.
 LogoMakerJS supports a wide range of biological use cases.
 This README provides a quick overview